Cognitive behavioral therapy: History

-Early roots
+Philosophy

 Precursors of certain fundamental aspects of CBT have been identified in various ancient philosophical traditions, particularly Stoicism.
 Stoic philosophers, particularly Epictetus, believed logic could be used to identify and discard false beliefs that lead to destructive emotions, which has influenced the way modern cognitive-behavioral therapists identify cognitive distortions that contribute to depression and anxiety.
 Aaron T. Beck's original treatment manual for depression states, "The philosophical origins of cognitive therapy can be traced back to the Stoic philosophers".
-Another example of Stoic influence on cognitive theorists is Epictetus on Albert Ellis.
-A key philosophical figure who influenced the development of CBT was John Stuart Mill.
+Another example of Stoic influence on cognitive theorists is the influence of Epictetus on Albert Ellis.
+A key philosophical figure who influenced the development of CBT was John Stuart Mill through his creation of Associationism, a predecessor of classical conditioning and behavioral theory.

+Principles originating from Buddhism have significantly impacted the evolution of various new forms of CBT, including dialectical behavior therapy, mindfulness-based cognitive therapy, spirituality-based CBT, and compassion-focused therapy.

 The modern roots of CBT can be traced to the development of behavior therapy in the early 20th century, the development of cognitive therapy in the 1960s, and the subsequent merging of the two.

-First wave: behavior therapy roots
+Behavioral therapy

-Groundbreaking work of behaviorism began with John B. Watson and Rosalie Rayner's studies of conditioning in 1920.
+Groundbreaking work in behaviorism began with John B. Watson and Rosalie Rayner's studies of conditioning in 1920.
 Behaviorally-centered therapeutic approaches appeared as early as 1924 with Mary Cover Jones' work dedicated to the unlearning of fears in children.
 These were the antecedents of the development of Joseph Wolpe's behavioral therapy in the 1950s.
 It was the work of Wolpe and Watson, which was based on Ivan Pavlov's work on learning and conditioning, that influenced Hans Eysenck and Arnold Lazarus to develop new behavioral therapy techniques based on classical conditioning.

 During the 1950s and 1960s, behavioral therapy became widely used by researchers in the United States, the United Kingdom, and South Africa.
 Their inspiration was by the behaviorist learning theory of Ivan Pavlov, John B. Watson, and Clark L. Hull.

 In Britain, Joseph Wolpe, who applied the findings of animal experiments to his method of systematic desensitization, applied behavioral research to the treatment of neurotic disorders.
 Wolpe's therapeutic efforts were precursors to today's fear reduction techniques.
 British psychologist Hans Eysenck presented behavior therapy as a constructive alternative.

 At the same time as Eysenck's work, B. F. Skinner and his associates were beginning to have an impact with their work on operant conditioning.
 Skinner's work was referred to as radical behaviorism and avoided anything related to cognition.
-However, Julian Rotter in 1954 and Albert Bandura in 1969 contributed behavior therapy with their respective work on social learning theory by demonstrating the effects of cognition on learning and behavior modification.
-The work of the Australian Claire Weekes dealing with anxiety disorders in the 1960s is also seen as a prototype of behavior therapy.
+However, Julian Rotter in 1954 and Albert Bandura in 1969 contributed to behavior therapy with their works on social learning theory by demonstrating the effects of cognition on learning and behavior modification.
+The work of Claire Weekes in dealing with anxiety disorders in the 1960s is also seen as a prototype of behavior therapy.

-The emphasis on behavioral factors constituted the "first wave" of CBT.
+The emphasis on behavioral factors has been described as the "first wave" of CBT.